All settings are stored in the URL. This is updated every time you make a change.

 They are not automatically stored on our servers and are only temporarily cached on your computer when generating the model.

 Local image files can be uploaded to your User Account to become accessible to others when you share the URL.
-Subscription only

 Use this tool to select and move objects.